CarbonPackages/Carbon.Image/README.md

 If `image` is a string and starts with `http` is set, you will get a `Sitegeist.Kaleidoscope:UriImageSource`.
 Otherwise, if `outputDummy` is set (defaults to `node.context.inBackend`), you will get `Sitegeist.Kaleidoscope:DummyImageSource`.

+#### [`Carbon.Image:Helper.LightboxImageSource`]

+This prototype inherits from [`Carbon.Image:Helper.ImageSource`] and it is used by the integrational components [`Carbon.Image:Component.Image`] and [`Carbon.Image:Component.Picture`].
+It reads the configuration from `Carbon.Image.lightbox` but can be overriden via Fusion, if needed.
+In the integrational components the image is passed to this prototype.

 ## The lightbox

 The markup is optimized to use this togehter with [Jonnitto.PhotoSwipe], but you can use any lightbox you want.